ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+10 JavaScript Secrets That Senior Developers Don’t Explicitly Teach You - <a href="https://javascript.plainenglish.io/10-javascript-secrets-that-senior-developers-dont-explicitly-teach-you-d9fa58db4c86?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mahad Nadeem`**

+<blockquote>I had to learn these the hard way now you don’t have to
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
 6 JavaScript Skills That Matter More Than Frameworks - <a href="https://javascript.plainenglish.io/6-javascript-skills-that-matter-more-than-frameworks-9538b2d177c3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Muhammad Huzair Awan`**

 <blockquote>Focus on what lasts.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 Unlock the Secrets of Modern Backend Development: Java Spring Boot Training in Trivandrum - <a href="https://medium.com/@riyadigitalmarketing54/unlock-the-secrets-of-modern-backend-development-java-spring-boot-training-in-trivandrum-0715235f62ea?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kerala Career Hub`**

 <blockquote>Kerala’s tech scene is buzzing with exciting opportunities, and at the core of many enterprise applications is a powerful framework: Java…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 How to Implement SEO Meta Tags in React — Complete Guide - <a href="https://medium.com/@jaiswalsatish/how-to-implement-seo-meta-tags-in-react-complete-guide-9ccfab38ccbd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Satish`**

 <blockquote>For modern React apps that need SEO and social previews, use react-meta-hooks for a hook-first, SSR‑friendly approach; test…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Mastering Grid Layouts and UI Components in JavaScript (2026 Guide) - <a href="https://medium.com/@vishal.p_95435/mastering-grid-layouts-and-ui-components-in-javascript-2026-guide-8ebbd7b342f8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vishal P`**

 <blockquote>The Shift: Layouts Are Now Architecture
-Continue reading on Medium »</blockquote>

-<h3>5.
-React Introduction: Components, JSX, and Props — Complete Beginner to Advanced Guide  - <a href="https://medium.com/@pranshi100verma/react-introduction-components-jsx-and-props-complete-beginner-to-advanced-guide-6407bfe07460?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pranshi Verma`**

-<blockquote>From Zero to Job-Ready — A Step-by-Step Guide for Engineering Students
 Continue reading on Medium »</blockquote>

 <br/>